ARMmbed/mbed-os/features/FEATURE_PSA/supporting_psa_in_mbed-os.md

 Please pay attention to the config options `extra_labels_add` and `device_has_remove`.
 If needed, a PSA target definition **MUST** use [extra_labels/device_has]`_add` or [extra_labels/device_has]`_remove` (not `extra_labels` or `device_has`) to add/remove either extra_labels or target capabilities.
 Also, use `feature_`[add/remove] to add/remove a feature.
 Check [extra_labels](https://os.mbed.com/docs/mbed-os/v5.14/reference/adding-and-configuring-targets.html), [device_has](https://os.mbed.com/docs/mbed-os/v5.14/reference/adding-and-configuring-targets.html) and [features](https://os.mbed.com/docs/mbed-os/v5.14/reference/adding-and-configuring-targets.html) for more information.

+By default TF-M build generates a `bin` file.
+If the target requires a `hex` file then the attribute `"OUTPUT_EXT": "hex"` should be added to the target definition.

 ## Adding Armv8-M PSA targets

 #  Enabling PSA at application level